 17.2 More specifically: a.
 Are travel distances considered reasonable where there is single direction escape?
 Yes Escape routes are obvious, direct, unobstructed and within permitted travel distances. b.
 Are travel distances considered reasonable where there are alternative means of escape?
-Yes Egress to the front and rear of the property. c.
+Travel distances were excessive and in excess of the prescribed maximum limit.
+It is apparent that in order to mitigate for the excessive travel distances that a mechanical ventilation system has been installed into the common parts, with ventilation shafts and AOV's provided.
+The mechanical ventilation system is linked into the smoke detection system provided within the common parts. c.
 Is there an adequate provision of exits?
-Yes There are two final exits at ground floor level, to the front and rear of the property. d.
+Yes There are two final exit doors at ground floor level.

+d.
 Do fire exits open in the direction of escape where necessary?
 Yes e.
 Is there a satisfactory means for securing exits?
 Yes f.
 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes. g. .
+Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes. g.
 Is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition?
-Yes The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. h .
+The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. h.
 Are suitable self-closing devices fitted to doors in the common areas?
-Yes self closers provided to common parts doors. i.
+Yes Common parts doors are provided with self closers.

+i i.
 Is the fire resistance of doors to meter cupboards/storerooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
-Yes The doors to risers/meter cupboards appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.
+The doors to risers/meter cupboards appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. j i.

-j.
 Is the fire resistance of flat entrance doors considered adequate, and are doors maintained in sound condition?
-Yes The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. k.
+The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals and self-closers.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. ı k.
 Are suitable self-closing devices fitted to flat entrance doors and, where fitted, maintained in good working order?
-Yes Inspected flats provided with self closers. ١.
+Yes Inspected flat entrance door provided with self closer. inspected hat entrance door provided with sen closer.
+1 l.
 Are there adequate smoke control provisions to protect the common escape routes, where necessary?
-Yes AOV system provided at each floor level. m.
-Are escape routes unobstructed?
-Yes n.
-Are exits easily and immediately openable where necessary?
-Yes
+Yes AOV system with manual activation switches provided.
+The AOV system and mechanical ventilation system has been installed to mitigate the excessive travel distances within the block.
+AOV system also noted to each staircase area.